 Climate and weather are intrinsically linked with day to day life as a farmer.
 Whether it be short term weather events, a sudden rainfall when harvesting or high winds when the maize has grown tall.
 Or longer-term climate variations such as the wet season and dry season – these seasons guide longer term planting, growing and harvesting patterns.

-We are all aware of how the climate is changing, you can no longer ‘set your watch’ by the rains, smallholder farmers especially are having to learn to live with, adapt to and where possible mitigate the impacts of this unpredictability on their farms.
+We are all aware of how the climate is changing, and the need for water efficiency.
+You can no longer ‘set your watch’ by the rains, smallholder farmers especially are having to learn to live with, adapt to and where possible mitigate the impacts of this unpredictability on their farms.

 Here are just a few tips on harnessing the weather or mitigating against the inevitable to reduce the risk to your farm.